-- The maximum allowable administrative reimbursement value shall be no more than 10% of the total grant award value for each jurisdiction. - Complete Local Sponsor Claim For Administrative Expenses form and retain for your records.
+- Local Sponsor can claim reimbursement for grant related administrative expenses incurred by Sponsor. - The maximum allowable administrative reimbursement value shall be no more than 10% of the total allowed expenses for all TMEs within jurisdiction. - Maintain detailed record of administrative costs. - Reimbursement of Local Sponsor administrative costs will not reduce TME awards. - Complete Local Sponsor Claim for Administrative Expenses form and retain copy for your records.